R-aryan/TensorFlow-In-Practise-Specialization-Coursera/Course 1-Introduction to TensorFlow for AI/README.md

 - Using callbacks to control training
 - Walk through a notebook with callbacks
 - Week 2 - Classifying Fashion MNIST with MLP.ipynb

+### Week 3: Enhancing Vision with Convolutional Neural Networks
+- A conversation with Andrew Ng
+- What are convolutions and pooling?
+- Implementing convolutional layers
+- Implementing pooling layers
+- Improving the fashion classifier with convolutions
+- Walking through convolutions
+- Week 3 - Classifying Fashion MNIST with CNN.ipynb